 Work began on this project at the end of 2019, when we first received access to the required data that were necessary to begin developing the private rental prices' statistics.
 As part of this, we transferred the responsibility for producing the private rental market statistics (PRMS) for England from the Valuation Office Agency to the Office for National Statistics.

 We researched existing methodologies used for rental prices statistics and began developing our future methodology.
 This included engagement with our key stakeholders (such as the Advisory Panels for Consumer Prices) and with international experts in property-price statistics.
 This engagement allowed us to finalise our methodology towards the end of 2021.

-Future dates are estimates and are subject to continued systems development, research, and impact analysis to ensure the quality of our statistics, which is our priority.
+Future timeline dates are estimates and are subject to continued systems development, research, and impact analysis to ensure the quality of our statistics, which is our priority.
 Decisions will be made through continuous engagement with our stakeholders.
 An outline of the future project milestones of the statistical development work includes:

 publishing an updated development plan, early 2022: now complete